Stochastic numerical approximation for nonlinear Fokker-Planck equations with singular kernels: Results

 where $\rho$ is defined as in Theorem \ref{thm.1}. \end{theorem}

 We obtain the same convergence rate as in Theorem \ref{thm.1}, multiplied by the integral of a Gaussian density.
-This result implies the quantification of the weak error for the EM scheme, in the sense that it provides a convergence rate for $\max_{1 \leq i \leq N} |\mathbb{E}[\phi(X^{i,N,h}_t)] - \mathbb{E}[\phi(X^i_t)]|$ for a certain class of test functions $\phi$ which can even be Dirac masses.
+This result implies the quantification of the weak error for the EM scheme, in the sense that it provides a convergence rate for $\max_{1 \leq i \leq N} |\mathbb{E}[\phi(X^{i,N,h}_t)] - \mathbb{E}[{\phi(X_t)}]|$ for a certain class of test functions $\phi$ which can even be Dirac masses.
 Note that when $u_0$ is a Dirac mass in $x_0$, which is not possible in the context of the singular kernels we consider but is possible for $L^q-L^{\rho}$ kernels in \cite{jourdain}, we obtain the term $g_c(t, x-x_0)$ in the right-hand side of the inequality, which is also present in the convergence rate of the EM scheme in \cite{jourdain}.

-\begin{remark} In practice, it is necessary to explicitly derive the convergence rate of A natural assumption to facilitate this derivation is that the particles are initially independent and identically distributed according to \(u_0\).
-Under this assumption, an explicit convergence rate can be computed, which is negligible compared to \(N^{-\rho + \epsilon}\) and \(N^{\frac{d \alpha}{\bar{r}}} h^{\frac{\zeta}{2}}\), provided that $u_0$ has enough regularity.
-For detailed computations and derivations, we refer the reader to Proposition B.1 in \cite{ORT24}. \end{remark}
+\begin{remark} In practice, it is necessary to verify that the initial condition satisfies \hyperlink{assumption:A}{\boldmath{$(A_0)$}} and explicitly derive the convergence rate of A first natural assumption to facilitate this derivation is that the particles are initially independent and identically distributed according to \(u_0\).
+Following the computations in \cite{ORT24}, and assuming that \(u_0\) has a density $f$ with compact support and in \(L^r\), we have, for $m \geq r \geq 2 $,